Pittsburgh Steelers vs. Seattle Seahawks NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Pittsburgh and its opponents have gone over the current 42.5-point total in three of five games (60%) this season.
+- Pittsburgh and its opponents have gone over the current 43-point total in three of five games this season.

-- Seattle's games have gone over 42.5 points in all five opportunities this season.

-- The combined points per game average of the two teams, 42.8, is 0.3 points more than Sunday's over/under.
+- The combined points per game average of the two teams, 42.8, is 0.2 points fewer than Sunday's over/under.

-- The 47.6 points per game these two squads have allowed their opponents to score this season are 5.1 more than the 42.5 total in this contest.
+- The 47.6 points per game these two squads have surrendered to opponents this season are 4.6 more than the 43 over/under in this contest.

 Steelers stats and trends

-- So far this year Pittsburgh has two wins against the spread.
+- Pittsburgh has two wins against the spread in five games this season.

-- The Steelers have yet to cover the spread this season when favored by 5.5 points or more.
+- This season, the Steelers are winless ATS when entering a game as a favorite of 5.5 points or more.

 - Pittsburgh's games this year have hit the over on one of five set point totals (20%).